The Pools at Disney’s Coronado Springs Resort

 Cabanas Pool

-Finally, the quiet pool at the Cabanas sits in front of building 8C.
-The Cabanas section sits between Ranchos and Gran Destino Tower.
-It is also exceptionally close to The Dig Site.
+Finally, the quiet pool at the Cabanas is in front of building 8C.
+The Cabanas section is between Ranchos and Gran Destino Tower and is exceptionally close to The Dig Site.

 As mentioned earlier, Gran Destino Tower does not have a leisure pool.
 So, if you’re staying in the tower and would like to use a quiet pool, the Cabanas pool is the closest to your room.